Amy Cimarolli

 Land Protection Director

 Her appreciation for that state’s beauty and natural diversity has made Amy a West Virginian by choice.
-Her passion and love for forests — first recognized as a career path at Virginia Tech, where she earned her B.S. in Forestry & Wildlife and M.S. in Forest Management — led her to experiences at the private consulting firm Foresters Incorporated, The Nature Conservancy in West Virginia (and Montana for one glorious summer!), Canaan Valley National Wildlife Refuge, and her own forestry consulting business where she offered forest management services to private landowners in between.
+Her passion and love for forests — first recognized at Virginia Tech, where she earned her B.S. in Forestry & Wildlife and M.S. in Forest Management — led her to work experiences at the private consulting firm Foresters Incorporated, The Nature Conservancy in West Virginia (and Montana for one glorious summer!), Canaan Valley National Wildlife Refuge, and her own forestry consulting business.
 Protecting the beautiful and productive lands of West Virginia energizes her work and motivates her to find creative and collaborative solutions to do so.

 Newsletter Signup